 Sec.
 9.1.2 Special Operations Support Group: The Commander of the Special Operations Support Group represents the Commissioner and the BFS Superintendent on the City of Boston Environmental Strike Team and, as requested, at various judicial and regulatory hearings and procedures.
-The Group consists of the Harbor Patrol Unit, the Hazardous Materials Response Unit, the Explosive Ordnance Unit, the Canine Unit, and the Commercial Vehicle Unit.
+The Group consists of the Harbor Patrol Unit, the Hazardous Materials Response Unit, the Explosive Ordnance Unit, the Canine Unit, the Commercial Vehicle Unit and the Citywide Bicycle Unit.